When will in-person worship resume in the sanctuary?

 What about Restrooms?

-The only available restrooms will be those in the Family Life Center and these will be open for emergencies only.
-We ask that you do not congregate in the hallway.
+The only available restrooms will be those in the narthex.
+We ask that you do not congregate in the Narthex before or after service.

 What about Sunday School Classes and Small Groups?